Skip to content

 Event Registration Decorator

-The @on decorator allows for more concise code writing. @on('click') replaces the code written inside onRender.
+Using the @on decorator allows for more concise code. @on('click') replaces what was written inside onRender.

 typescript